 There is only one color she does not wear, and this appears in the shoes she wears in her resurrection.
 The death and return to life of the pagan god represented the cycle of the harvest, so of course the one missing color is the obvious one in a revived pagan god, a return to spring: green.
 She is a pagan god, but also a god of an uber consumer age, so the color of the resurrection shows up on pricey heels that Christine once loved:

 Her disciple, Isabelle, occasionally wears dark olive, once a grey hoodie, but with two exceptions, otherwise always wears black, and visually, this carries more than any dialogue might.
 She is Christine’s disciple, and she is in Christine’s shadow, even after she dies.
 Isabelle is granted one piece of light in her dark costume, a white scarf from the sun god.
 There are two other times when she wears the color.
 Once is in relation to her mentor: when she takes over Christine’s role as Dirk’s bed partner, she has on a white shirt.
 The other is when she is indicted for murder and they search her house: her hands make a prayer form, she pleads with the detective to look for her scarf, all while she wears a white sweatshirt.
 The implication of purity here is false: she committed the murder.
 Isabelle is entirely shadow herself, cryptic to the audience and to Christine.
-The movie reprises the same trick as the original, having a beautiful actress, Ludivigne Sangier in Love Crime, and Noomi Rapace, now, convincingly play someone who thinks themselves awkward and unattractive: the dark clothes of Isabelle are those of a woman who wants to hide her own physical form.
+The movie reprises the same trick as the original, having a beautiful actress, Ludivigne Sangier in Love Crime, and Noomi Rapace, now, convincingly play someone who think themselves awkward and unattractive: the dark clothes of Isabelle are those of a woman who wants to hide her own physical form.
 Isabelle is ambiguous internally but physically as well, a woman who often appears as androgynous, even wearing a dark tie in one scene.
-It also feels as if she changes height: at work, it feels as if she has the awkwardness of a tall woman towering over her colleagues, and yet in the scene when her house is searched after her arrest, it’s as if she is suddenly as small as a child.
+It also feels as if she changes height: at work, it’s as if she has the awkwardness of a tall woman towering over her colleagues, and yet in the scene when her house is searched after her arrest, she is seemingly as small as a child.

 All the qualities of Isabelle flow through her appearance and her gestures.
 In Love Crime, she had a constant deer eyed look – you weren’t sure for a while if she was mentally impared, or if she was thinking obsessively about something, way off, out of contact with her facial features.
 Passion‘s Isabelle is something different, a woman who appears entirely normal until you look straight at her, and there’s something of a protective emptiness there, the woman willing herself into something unreadable.
 She is described as a sphinx by Christine in the original Love Crime, but Passion drops the line as redundant.
 Christine has no idea where Isabelle is from, and she never learns.
 The Isabelle of the original had a sister to whom she was close, but this movie provides no such family details.
-Love Crime‘s Isabelle reveals that she wanted to be loved, but Passion‘s Isabelle doesn’t even give us that – she certainly feels something for Dirk and Christine but what exactly that feeling is, and how much it is tied up with material aspiration – she eats in an exclusive restaurant with Dirk, she clearly wants Chrisine’s house, her bonding moment with Christine involves her buying Isabelle expensive shoes – is left unresolved.
+Love Crime‘s Isabelle reveals that she wanted to be loved, but Passion‘s Isabelle doesn’t even give us that – she certainly feels something for Dirk and Christine but what exactly that feeling is, and how much it is tied up with material aspiration – she eats in an exclusive restaurant with Dirk, she clearly wants Chrisine’s house, her bonding moment with Christine involves her buying expensive shoes for Isabelle – is left unresolved.
 All this mystery is helpful for making what takes place more believable, the audience having no idea quite what is beneath Isabelle’s opaque facade4.
 The mystery also makes Isabelle a useful instrument for the narrative, a protaganist of which we know nothing, and upon whom anyone in the audience can project themselves.

 The limo dialogue in Passion, a crucial scene in both movies, the closest we get to an explicit explanation of the characters of Christine and Isabelle: